Constraint on parameters of a rotating black hole in Einstein-bumblebee theory by quasi-periodic oscillations

 The Einstein equations (\ref{dmmass}) admits a rotating black hole solution with a metric \cite{lvbhrot1}

 where

 Here $M$ is the ADM mass and $a$ is the spin parameter of black hole.
 The form of the bumblebee field is $b_{\mu}=(0,b\rho, 0, 0)$, and the parameter $l=\xi b^2$ depends on the spontaneous Lorentz symmetry breaking of the vacuum of the Einstein-bumblebee vector field.
+The determinant of the metric (\ref{metric}) is $g=-(l+1)\rho^4\sin^2\theta $ and then the metric becomes degenerate when $l=-1$.
+Thus, in order to maintain its Lorentz signature, one must have $l>-1$, which means that the coupling $\xi$ should be restricted to $\xi>-\frac{1}{b^2}$.
 As in the Kerr black hole case, the singularity lies at $\rho^2=0$ and the horizon locates at $\Delta=0$.
 However, the horizon radius becomes

 which depends on the spontaneous Lorentz symmetry breaking parameter $l$.
-With the increase of the absolute value of $l$, the outer horizon radius increases for the positive $l$ and decreases for the negative one.
+With the increase of the absolute value of $l$, the outer horizon radius decreases for the positive $l$ and increases for the negative one.
 Thus, comparing with the usual Kerr black hole, the negative $l$ leads to that the rotating black hole (\ref{metric}) owns the higher Hawking temperature and the stronger Hawking radiation \cite{lvbhrot1} .
-Moreover, for a rotating black hole (\ref{metric}), its the mass and spin parameter must satisfy $\frac{|a|}{M}\leq\frac{1}{\sqrt{l+1}}$.
-The negative $l$ broadens the range of black hole spin parameter so that $|a|>M$, which differs quite from the Kerr case in general relativity.
+Moreover, for a rotating black hole (\ref{metric}), its mass and spin parameters must satisfy $\frac{|a|}{M}\leq\frac{1}{\sqrt{l+1}}$.
+The negative $l$ broadens the range of black hole spin parameter so that $|a|>M$, but the positive $l$ shortens the range of $a$, which differs quite from the Kerr case in general relativity.